nestorwheelock/fleetflow/planning/PROJECT_CHARTER.md

 ## Approval

-This Project Charter defines the scope, objectives, and approach for the CarFlow Car Rental Management System.
+This Project Charter defines the scope, objectives, and approach for the FleetFlow Car Rental Management System.
 By approving this document, stakeholders agree to the defined scope and commit to the project.

 | Role | Name | Signature | Date |
 |------|------|-----------|------|